 Design District Zagreb.
 More than a week-long street party, the neighbourhood around Zagreb's Martićeva street comes alive with a number of exhibitions, workshops, cultural events, concerts, and pop-up installations drawing in the city's artists, writers, architects, and designers.

 International Children's Festival.
 This three-week event in Šibenik begins every third Saturday in June and features craft workshops, music, dance, children’s film and theatre, puppets and parades.

 Hideout.
 Late June sees electronic dance music take over Zrće's beach bars and clubs.

 Midsummer Scene.
-Taking place the end of June and running into early July, this theater festival features international artists and is the only English-speaking theater festival in southeastern Europe.
+Taking place at the end of June and running into early July, this theater festival features international artists and is the only English-speaking theater festival in southeastern Europe.

 Traveling to Croatia in June?
-Check out these great itinerary ideas.
+Check out these great itinerary ideas

 Dalmatian Coast Family Holiday - 15 Days.
-This itinerary is filled with time relaxing on the beach in Hvar, scuba diving on the island of Krapanj, swimming in the waterfalls of National Park Krka and taking in the historical sites of Zadar and Split.
+This itinerary is filled with time relaxing on the beach in Hvar, scuba diving on the island of Krapanj, swimming in the waterfalls of National Park Krka, and taking in the historical sites of Zadar and Split.